1. Where are paper copies of the Acts and Regulations kept?

 7. How do I search within a pdf document on the Yukon Legislation Website?

-8. What does the date at the top of the Act refer to?
+8. What does the date at the top of an Act listed in the Table of Public Statutes refer to?

 9. How can I find out which provisions in an Act have been amended?